-IPT is a post-graduate training that lasts for nine months.
+IPT is a post-graduate training that lasts for ten months.
 It is a mix of theoretical knowledge and hands-on training.
 You will finish the course with a theoretical, practical, and oral exam.
 You also write a thesis that you present at the end of the training.

 During the training, you’ll learn the following skills: